maxckelly/coderAcademyWorkbook_03/T3A1_workBook.md

 ## Q3: Outline a standard high level structure for a MERN stack application and explain the components

   - MERN stack is a combination of technologies which are then used to create web applications MERN is a Javascript stack that is designed to make the development process smoother, it includes four open-source components: MongoDB, Express, React and Node.js.

   MongoDB is a NoSQL document-oriented database.
 MongoDB is known for being flexible and easy to scale.

+  Express is a back-end web application

 ## Q4: A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?